huawei-noah/SMARTS/docs/sim/engine_configuration.rst

 4. Global engine configuration, ``/etc/smarts/engine.ini``, if local configuration is not found.
 5. Package default configuration, ``$PYTHON_PATH/smarts/engine.ini``, if global configuration is not found.
 6. Code default, ``config(section, option, default=4)``, if global configuration is not found.
-7. Value default, see :ref:`engine_configuration_defaults`, if code default is not given.
+7. Option default if code default is not given.

 Note that configuration files resolve all settings at the first found configuration file (they do not layer.)